aretnine/aretnine-socials-info/README.md

 # aretninesocialinfowebsite
-Simple websites about my socials
+Extremely simple website of information about my socials shown on my guns.lol page.